two-torial/two-torial/docs/games/konami/ddr/common/troubleshooting.md

 ??? tip "Game crashes on startup or when starting a song / No background and no music video"

-    This is likely caused by missing or incorrectly registered codecs.
-Make sure to follow the DDR section on the [spice2x wiki](https://github.com/spice2x/spice2x.github.io/wiki/DLL-Dependencies#ddr).
+    This is probably due to missing or incorrectly registered codecs.
+From version 25-08-17 of spice2x onwards, the codecs will be registered automatically when you launch the game, so please update your installation.
+If this does not resolve the issue, or if you do not wish to update, please follow the DDR section on the [spice2x wiki](https://github.com/spice2x/spice2x.github.io/wiki/DLL-Dependencies#ddr).

 ### Performance